Skip to content

 Network Topology

-GL.iNet is the Main Router
+GL.iNet is the primary router

-GL.iNet is the Sub-Router
+GL.iNet is the sub-router

-Setup OpenVPN Server
+Set up OpenVPN Server

 1. Click Generate Configuration (for vpn server initial setup only).